vatsalkesarwani12/HeadLines/README.md

 This application was built for practising android, retrofit, room and constraint Layouts

 ## Top Features of the App
-1. You can see latest news in india.
+1. You can get all the latest news updates through this app.
-2. You can see news category wise.
+2. You can read all news based on categories such as Health, Business, Sports, etc.
-3. You can share news to any app.
+3. You can share the shareable link of the news.
-4. You can bookmark news and read them offline.
+4. There also an bookmark feature in the app, which allow you to read the news offline.

 ## Technology
 1. Android